la2050/archive/_projects/2014/undevelopment-one.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Live” metrics?:
+    - Exposure to air toxins
+    - Percent of imported water
+    - Acres and miles of polluted waterways
+    - Percentage of LA communities that are resilient (Dream Metric)
+    - Percentage of tree canopy cover (Dream Metric)
+    - Preservation of soil through prevention of erosion in global warming.
   impact_metrics: >-
     Undevelopment will provide innovative solutions to the environmental toxicity we have inherited from the 20th century industrial landscape.